Wages or trade income

 Trade income is any such compensation paid for work or service that is not considered wages.
 Trade income is usually income generated by the recipient’s business operations.

-Trade income may also be payments made to private individuals in compensation for individual tasks or occasional work, when there is no employment relationship between the payer and the recipient.
+Trade income may also be payments made to individuals in compensation for carrying out tasks or for performing occasional work assignments, when there is no employer-employee relationship between the payer and the recipient.
 For example, a lawyer may prepare a deed of estate inventory for their neighbour, or an accountant may take care of their hobby club’s accounting.